NandaScott/Scrython/docs/Symbology.md

 Documentation for a sets object.
 These docs will likely not be as detailed as the official Scryfall Documentation, and you should reference that for more information.

->In the event that a key isn't found or has been changed, you can access the full JSON output with the `scryfallJson` variable (`card.scryfallJson`).
+>In the event that a key isn't found or has been changed, you can access the full JSON output with the `scryfallJson` variable (`symbology.scryfallJson`).

 ## *class* `Symbology()`